python/cpython/Doc/library/re.rst

    Make ``\w``, ``\W``, ``\b``, ``\B`` and case-insensitive matching dependent on the current locale.
 This flag can be used only with bytes patterns.
-The use of this flag is discouraged as the locale mechanism is very unreliable, and it only handles one "culture" at a time anyway;
-   and it only works with 8-bit locales;
-   you should use Unicode matching instead, which is the default in Python 3 for Unicode (str) patterns.
+The use of this flag is discouraged as the locale mechanism is very unreliable, it only handles one "culture" at a time, and it only works with 8-bit locales.
+Unicode matching is already enabled by default in Python 3 for Unicode (str) patterns, and it is able to handle different locales/languages.
-   Correcsponds the inline flag ``(?L)``.
+   Corresponds the inline flag ``(?L)``.

    .. versionchanged:: 3.6
       :const:`re.LOCALE` can be used only with bytes patterns and is